Quick Links to Register Your Child for Kairos on Sunday Mornings from 10am to 11am

 Children and Youth Participation in Liturgy

 Acolyte Program (6th-12th grades) Our Youth Acolyte program is robust and growing.
 Choristers are not serving in the 11 am, they are invited to join the Acolyte Team led by Julie Ross.
 Once trained, acolytes commit to join our acolyte rota for the 9:00 service.
 Acolytes are essential to the liturgy at St. Bart’s.
-If your child is interested, please email Lucy or Julie Ross at: or catch us before or after church if your child is interested in becoming an acolyte!
+If your child is interested, please email Patrick at or Julie Ross at or catch us before or after church if your child is interested in becoming an acolyte!

 Lay Readers + Ushers (all ages) Children of all ages are invited to sign up to be a lay reader or an usher!
 Lay readers read one of the two Readings preceding the Gospel.
 Children who love theater or who are working on building confidence will find our reading program boosts self-esteem and trains them well for finding and shaping their voice.
 The congregation loves to hear the lectionary interpreted by young voices, so please encourage your children to sign up if they are interested!

 Children of all ages may also serve as ushers during our services, offering hospitality and inviting folks to feel welcomed and invited into the St. Bart’s community each Sunday.
-If your child is interested in being part of lay leadership for Sunday services, please reach out to me at or to Julie Ross at
+If your child is interested in being part of lay leadership for Sunday services, please email Patrick Bergquist at or Julie Ross at

 Chorister Program The St. Bartholomew Boy and Girl Chorister program is available to grades 2-12.
 Choristers sing at the Sunday 11:00 am service as well as other events at St. Bart’s and around the world.
 For more information on St. Bart’s Chorister Program, please click here.